List of county roads in Pine County, Minnesota: CR 51–CR 70

 County Highway 60 is a road that serves Finlayson.
 The route begins at the intersection of State Highway 18 (MN 18) with Broadway Street, heads south 1 block on South Broadway Street, heads east 2 blocks on Finland Avenue, heads north 1 block on Front Street and terminates at its intersection with MN 18.

 County Highway 61 is a road that serves through Pine County, roughly paralleling Interstate Highway 35.
 The roadway is part of the former alignment of U.S. 61, and the stretch of the road between Rock Creek and Pine City was designated as part of State Highway 361 (MN 361) until it was turned back to Pine County maintenance in 2003.
 The approximately 50 mi long road begins at State Highway 70 (MN 70) as a continuation of Highway 361 on Forest Boulevard in Rock Creek, heads north through Pine City Township on County Highway 61 and Pine City on Main Street, Pokegama Township, Beroun and Mission Creek Township on County Highway 61, briefly heads west across the Interstate Highway 35 while running concurrently with State Highway 23 (MN 23), and then continues north on Old Highway 61 through Hinckley Township and Hinckley.
 County Highway 61 continues north along Old Highway 61 through Barry Township, Dell Grove Township, then heads east on Lake Road through Sandstone Township, terminating at its intersection with Interstate 35 and MN 23.
 County Highway 61 continues north in Finlayson Township at its intersection with State Highway 18 (MN 18), east of Finlayson, passes through Rutledge, Kettle River Township, Willow River, Sturgeon Lake Township, Sturgeon Lake and Windemere Township.
 Pine County Highway 61 continues northward as Carlton County Road 61.

-In Hinckley, County Highway 61 Spur, designated as a branch of CSAH 61 along Fire Monument Road, also exists, connecting the terminus of State Highway 48 (MN 48) at Interstate 35 with Old Highway 61 (CSAH 61).
+In Hinckley, County Highway 61 Spur, designated as a branch of CSAH 61 along Fire Monument Road, also exists, connecting the terminus of State Highway 48 (MN 48) at Interstate 35 with Old Highway 61 (CR 61).

 County Highway 62 is a road that serves Hinckley.
 The route begins at the intersection of Monument Road (CR 61) and Lawler Avenue North, heads north on Lawler Avenue North for 7.5 blocks, and terminates at its intersection with Old Highway 61 (CR 61).